-Although the theme of the Easter eggs changed annually, the element of surprise remained a constant link between them.
-The surprises ranged from a perfect miniature replica of the Coronation carriage - that took 15 months to make working 16-hour days - through a mechanical swan and an ivory elephant, to a heart-shaped frame on an easel with 11 miniature portraits of members of the Imperial family.
+Although the theme of the coveted eggs – which ranged in height from three to five inches tall – changed annually, one element of surprise remained a constant link between them.
+The surprises ranged from a perfect miniature replica of the Coronation carriage – which took 15 months of 16-hour days to make; a purple and gold-encrusted “Swan” egg that opened to reveal a mechanically-operated swan inside; and the Gatchina Palace egg includes a miniature gold replica of the palace at Gatchina on the inside; and many eggs could be opened to find tiny, little portraits of the royal family members.

-After the revolution, the Fabergé family left Russia, and the Fabergé trademark and other associated intellectual property rights have been sold several times and several companies have retailed egg-related merchandise using the Fabergé name.
-For instance, the Victor Mayer jewelry company produced limited edition heirloom quality Fabergé eggs authorized under Unilever's license from 1998 to 2009.
+As for the trademark and other associated intellectual property rights of the Fabergé family, they have since been sold several times; in 1989, for instance, Unilever acquired Fabergé Inc. for $1.55 billion.
+All the while, several companies have brought egg-related merchandise to the market using the Fabergé name.
+The Victor Mayer jewelry company, for instance, produced limited edition heirloom quality Fabergé eggs authorized under Unilever’s license from 1998 to 2009, but did not find the level of fame or demand that existed a century prior.

 In September 2009, Fabergé Limited launched its first collection of exclusive jewelry, as well as its website.
 It maintains boutiques in Australia, Azerbaijian, Abu Dhabi, Canada, Czech Republic, Bahrain, and plans to open a Fabergé shop in London and a retail location is also being sought in New York.